Hungry, thirsty and humiliated: Israel’s mass arrest campaign sows fear in northern Gaza

 The Israeli military declined comment on where the detainees were taken.

-Abu Adnan al-Kahlout’s family believes its members were singled out for mistreatment because they share a last name with the spokesman for Hamas’ military wing better known by his nom de guerre, Abu Obeida.
-But family members — among them electricians, a tailor, a bureau chief for London-based news site Al-Araby Al-Jadeed and employees of Hamas’ political rival, the Palestinian Authority — insist they have nothing to do with Gaza’s Islamic militant rulers.
+Palestinians recounted soldiers going door to door with dogs, using loudspeakers to call on families to come outside.
+In most cases, women and children are told to walk away to find shelter.

-Three family members remain in Israeli custody.
-No one has heard from them in days.
-Other relatives, like 15-year-old Hamza al-Kahlout and 65-year-old Khalil al-Kahlout, returned home Dec.
-8 to find their five-story building a charred skeleton.
-They fled to a nearby U.N. shelter at a school.
-But the Israeli military stormed the school and arrested them again as it pressed on with its crackdown.
+Some released detainees described enduring humiliating stretches of near-nudity as Israeli troops took the photos that later went viral.
+Some guessed they were driven several kilometers (miles) before being dumped in cold sand.

-Released detainees said their wrists were blistered from tightly drawn handcuffs.
-Exposed to the chill of night, they endured repeated questions about Hamas activities that most couldn’t answer.
+Released detainees said they were exposed to the chill of night and repeatedly questioned about Hamas activities that most couldn’t answer.
 Soldiers kicked sand in their faces and beat those who spoke out of turn.

 Darwish al-Ghabrawi, a 58-year-old principal at a U.N. school, fainted from dehydration.
 Mahmoud al-Madhoun, a 33-year-old shopkeeper, said the only moment that gave him hope was when soldiers released his son, realizing he was just 12.